If you’ve spent much time on this site or other mobile-focused websites, then you’ve probably been seeing 5G referred to with increasing frequency.

 With each new generation data speeds have increased and that’s no different with 5G.
 We’ll talk in detail about the speed below, but it’s worth knowing that speed isn’t the only difference.
 In fact, 5G could power all sorts of use cases that just aren’t possible on 4G.
 Examples of them can also be found below.

 There are lots of advantages to 5G.
-It’s very, very fast for one, but it’s also much lower latency (the delay in waiting for the network to respond to a request).
+It’s very, very fast for one, but it’s also potentially much lower latency (the delay in waiting for the network to respond to a request).

 These things combined should allow for lots of new and improved use cases, from autonomous vehicles to holographic and 8K videos and super-smooth online gaming, some of which we’re already starting to see.